kynex7510/3dbrew/content/GSPGPU:ImportDisplayCaptureInfo.md

 # Description

 This returns the current framebuffer state.
-The returned framebuffer addresses are for the new framebuffers (the ones that will be drawn next VSync) for the process with GPU rights.
+The returned framebuffer addresses are for the new framebuffers (the ones that will be displayed next frame, after VBlank) for the process with GPU rights.